 Both directions (from CSS/SCSS to HTML, Latte... or from HTML, Latte to CSS/SCSS...) are supported.
 Only changed parts will be re-indexed so this will give you almost instant auto-completion.

 We introduced incremental build.
-In previous versions we need to re-cache all workspace for update cache.
-This causes high CPU and unnecessary delay to our development time.
+In previous versions we had to re-cache all workspace to reflect our atomic changes.
+This causes high CPU usage and unnecessary delay to our development time.
 Hence, we introduced this feature.
-Once you open your VSCode workspace, initial scan will be made and all upcoming changes will be incrementally and instantly reflected to cache.
+Once you open your VSCode workspace, initial scan will be made and all upcoming changes will be incrementally and instantly reflected to the cache.

 You can request new features and contribute to the extension development on its repository on GitHub.
 Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D

 For SCSS part, I have manually strip comments and do regexp on code.
 In this way I also able to locate magic methods/classes.
 For example; If you have